 Kayla Alexander, Administrative Director

-Ms. Kayla Alexander earned her bachelor's degree in psychology from Old Dominion University.
-She is currently obtaining her master's degree in management and leadership from WGU North Carolina.
-Ms. Alexander comes from a background in finance and healthcare management.
-She discovered the Montessori Method during her undergraduate years.
-When she and her family moved to Charlotte and found Guidepost Montessori for their daughter, Ms. Alexander’s love for the philosophy grew even stronger, and she was pleased to later join the Guidepost Montessori Prosperity leadership team as Administrative Director.
-In her free time, Ms. Alexander loves exploring her new home and spending time with her family.
+Ms. Kayla earned a bachelor's degree in Psychology from Old Dominion University.
+She also is currently obtaining her master's in Management and Leadership from WGU North Carolina.
+Ms. Kayla comes from a background in Finance & Healthcare Management, but fell in love with the Montessori Method during her undergrad courses.
+When she and her family moved to Charlotte, NC and found Guidepost Montessori for their daughter, it solidified her love for the philosophy!
+In her free time, Ms. Kayla loves exploring her new home and spending time with her family.

 Children are compelling in every way.
 They are fascinating, intriguing, charming, heartwarming creatures with infinite variation in personalities, tendencies, and interests.